-Users must keep in mind the large data rate of the VLA when planning their observing.
-The array's maximum data rate of more than 3 GByte per day can easily overwhelm some data reduction facilities.
+Users must keep in mind the data rate of the VLA when planning their observing.
+The array's maximum data rate of more than 3 GByte per day can overwhelm some data reduction facilities (though this is becoming less of a problem).
 This rate can be reduced to manageable levels by increasing the averaging time and/or decreasing the number of spectral channels.
-Consult your VLA friend for advice.
+Consult one of the spectral line experts listed in 16 for advice.